-Even putting these results aside, the second issue is that CDS may not reflect predicted losses of the financial firm to the extent some firms have more government guarantees as part of their capital structure, such as deposit institutions, the government sponsored enterprizes and so-called too-big-to-fail firms.
-Since CDS reflect estimated creditor losses, the backstop will lead to pricing distortions cross-sectionally.
-As a result, in terms of systemic risk, we analyze the ability of CDS MES to forecast systemic risk in both the July 2007 to December 2008, and the July 2007 to June 2008 period (i.e., prior to many government guarantees being made explicit).
-To further address this issue, we also investigate the ability of CDS MES to forecast not only future CDS returns, but also equity returns.
+The above anecdotal observations illustrate the potential for using MES based on CDS data.
+That said, as mentioned previously, note that CDS in a pre-crisis period may not relate well to the realized losses of financial firms during a crisis if some firms receive greater government guarantees, e.g., deposit institutions, the government sponsored enterprises and the so-called too-big-to-fail firms.
+To address this issue in part, we analyze the ability of CDS MES to forecast systemic risk in both the July 2007 to December 2008, and the July 2007 to June 2008 period (i.e., prior to many government guarantees being made explicit).

-&lt;sup>24We note here that if Bear Stearns CDS return were measured until the point of its arranged merger with JP Morgan in mid-March 2008, its realized CDS return would be higher than having measured it until dates thereafter
+$^{23}$ We note here that if Bear Stearns CDS return were measured until the point of its arranged merger with JP Morgan in mid-March 2008, its realized CDS return would be higher than having measured it until dates thereafter.

-&lt;sup>25Equity also suffers from this problem to the extent government guarantees delay bankruptcy and thus extend the option of the firm to continue.
-It is more likely a second order effect, however, compared to the pricing of the underlying debt of financial firms in distress.
+&lt;sup>24Equity also suffers from this problem to the extent government guarantees delay bankruptcy preferentially for some financial firms, extending the option of their equity to continue relative to the option for some other firms.
+It is more likely a second order effect, however, compared to the pricing of the underlying debt and CDS of financial firms in distress.